mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-All electronic warfare actions (see page 160 of the Traveller Core Rulebook) performed from the ship gain a DM to their Electronics (sensors) checks equal to the Electronic Warfare package’s score (so, Electronic Warfare/2 grants DM+2).
+All electronic warfare actions (see page 160 of the Traveller Core Rulebook) performed from the ship gain a DM to their Electronics (sensors) checks equal to the Electronic Warfare package's score (so, Electronic Warfare/2 grants DM+2).

 Software Bandwidth TL Cost